-An investigation of basic design fundamentals associated with various three-dimensional materials.
+An investigation of design fundamentals associated with sculptural methods and materials.
 Positive and negative space, mass, volume and scale may be explored as well as an understanding of the organizing principles of design.
 Both figurative and non-figurative work will be explored.
 Addresses GLE Learning Outcomes Arts & Design (AD), Creative Thinking (CV) and Problem Solving (PS).

-FA180 Foundations of Art
+FA180 Foundations of Art 3 credits